 Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The accompanying supplementary information included in Schedule 1 is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
+The accompanying schedule of indirect cost rate calculation is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with GAAS.
-In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements as a whole.
+The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the indirect cost rate calculation is fairly stated, in all material respects, in relation to the consolidated financial statements as a whole.